nasa/cumulus/packages/db/README.md

 We have scripts to initialize or update the database schema.
 The system can choose between a "clean slate" setup and an "incremental patch" approach depending on the state of the database and the configuration.

-- Standard Migrations (src/migrations/):
+- Standard Migrations (migrations/):
 These are the default operational files.
 They follow an incremental patch-based model, applying specific, versioned changes (e.g., adding a column, creating a new index) to an existing database.
 This is used for standard updates where data must be preserved and the schema evolved over time.
-- Bootstrap Directory (src/migrations-bootstrap/):
+- Bootstrap Mode (migrations-bootstrap/):
 This directory contains the full declarations required to build a clean database from scratch.
 Instead of a long history of patches, the bootstrap process uses optimized scripts to define the entire schema (tables, constraints, and initial partitions) in one pass.
 This is significantly faster for fresh deployments and ensures a consistent, modern baseline.

 **Note**: A database created using the Bootstrap process is fully compatible with the migration history;
 it can be updated with Standard Migrations later as new patches are released.